Broome, No. 13 Auburn roll past Winthrop, 89-65 - WHIZ News

 Broome took over the game four days after failing to make a basket against South Florida, helping the Tigers (3-0) put together a dominant stretch after leading the Eagles (2-2) by just 11 early in the second half.

+“We knew we had a big size advantage,” said Broome, who has been nursing an ankle injury.
+“Coming into the game, the first play we ran was to try to get the ball inside.
+And everybody crashed (the boards).
+We just wanted to get our dominance by establishing the paint.”

 Wendell Green Jr. scored 10 of his 16 points in the second half for Auburn, making 4 of 6 3-pointers.
+He had five assists and no turnovers.
 Freshman Yohan Traore scored 11 points.

+“With all the upsets in college basketball, particularly with some of the mid-major teams that can really shoot it, you’ve got to be read to play,” Tigers coach Bruce Pearl said.
+“The only way that team could have beaten us tonight was from 3, and we just didn’t let them.”

 Kelton Talford had 16 points and a career-high 14 rebounds for the Eagles.
 Toneari Lane made three 3-pointers and scored 18.
 Kasen Harrison finished with 11 points.

 Winthrop’s No. 2 scorer, Cory Hightower, failed to score and played just 18 minutes.
-He went down and appeared to grab his left ankle at one point in the first half but did return.
+He went down and appeared to grab his left ankle at one point in the first half but did return and coach Mark Prosser said he believes he’s “fine.”

 Winthrop scored the first points of the second half to pull within 11.
 But Auburn scored 10 straight points in a 1:48 span to brush away the challenge, with 3-pointers from Allen Flanigan and Zep Jasper.